 Videos have become a critical facet of social media marketing.
-High-quality videos not only increase the image of products and brands but also increase the conversion rate of advertising campaigns.
+High-quality videos not only increase the image of products and brands but also increase the conversion rate of advertising campaigns, corresponding to programmatic advertising trends.
 Just filming a video, of course, is not enough.
 The challenge for video editors lies in making the storyline enticing and convincing.

 We interviewed Gina, a member of the Kdan Mobile family.
 She shares her personal experiences managing the creation and distribution of video content across various social media platforms.
 Gina also talks about the evolution of her own video-editing methods that she has honed through observing other video editors and videos.

 Though YouTube is known worldwide as the leader in video streaming, Facebook is one of the most popular social platforms for marketers.
 Facebook began paying attention to the business opportunities of video advertising in 2016 and started providing algorithmic incentives for video creators and users who posted on their apps.

 Although there is a high saturation for brands now in the community and the algorithm is gradually getting harder to manage, Databox surveys show that 60% of marketers say video tends to drive more engagement than static images.
 Click-through rates also prove the power of video – particularly for apps like Instagram and TikTok which are at the forefront of the short-form video wave.
 The role of videos on social media is growing alongside the increasing demand for such content.

 Many editors, marketers, and advertisers are facing an issue: how to make social video content with limited budgets and time.
 If you find yourself facing similar challenges, read on to find out how Gina leverages various digital social media manager tools to achieve growth using the powerful strategy of pre-planning.